JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### untilBuild
 Upper boundary of the listed results in product marketing version format, like `2020.2.1`.
-Takes the precedence over [untilBuild] property.
+Takes precedence over `untilBuild` property.

 **Type:** `String`